 Google has a mini-emblem in the form of a capital “G.” It consists of several color segments: blue, green, yellow, and red.
 The rainbow letter is used as an icon for a voice search service, a favicon for web resources, and an icon for a mobile application.

-Until 2015, the logo contained various modifications of the Catull headset.
+Until 2015, the logo contained various modifications of the Catull font.
 After the final redesign, a new font, Product Sans, was introduced.
 The “e” has a beveled line as a symbol of the company’s non-standard character.
 The inscription color is not uniform, catchy: the letters are painted in bright shades of red, green, blue, and yellow, which contrast with each other and are strongly associated with Google products.